kirst817/sproutomatic/README.md

 Sproutomatic

-About: Garden Monitoring App that checks the moisture, sunlight, pH, and temperature levels for your indoor garden.
+About: Garden Monitoring App that checks the moisture, sunlight, and temperature levels for your indoor garden.

+Technologies: Express, angularjs, arduino

+Deployed App: sproutomatic.com